NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 The modeling approach is described in :cite:`alexandrov2018multiview`.

 The ``sfs`` program works with any cameras supported by ASP, for Earth and other planets.
-The option ``--sun-positions`` can be used to to specify the Sun position for each image.
-For ISIS and CSM cameras, if this option is not set, the Sun information is read from the camera files.
+The option ``--sun-angles`` can be used to to specify the Sun information for each image.
+For ISIS and CSM cameras, if this option is not set, the needed information is read from the camera files.

-The ``sfs`` program can model position-dependent albedo (:numref:`sfs_albedo`), exposure values for each camera, atomspheric haze, shadows in the input images, and regions in the DEM occluded from the Sun.
+The ``sfs`` program can model position-dependent albedo (:numref:`sfs_albedo`), exposure values for each camera, atmospheric haze, shadows in the input images, and regions in the DEM occluded from the Sun.

 A program named ``parallel_sfs`` is provided (:numref:`parallel_sfs`)